-The ISDN is an abbreviation of Integrated Services Digital Network.
-The current communications networks vary with the type of service, such as telephone network, telex network, and digital data transmission network.
-On the other hand, the ISDN is an integrated network for various types of communications services handling digitized voice (telephone) and non voice (data) information.
+The ISDN is an abbreviation of the Integrated Services Digital Network.
+The current communications networks vary with the type of services, such as telephone networks, telex networks, and digital data transmission networks.
+On the other hand, the ISDN is an integrated network for various types of communications services handling digitized voice (telephone) and nonvoice (data) information.

 Fig.1 shows the current network configuration with individual networks, such as telephone network and a data network existing independently, and telephone sets, data terminals, etc. connected individually to each network

 The CCITT defines the ISDN as follows :

 - A complete, terminal-to-terminal digital network.
 Fig.3 shows the end-to-end digital connectivity.

 - A network that provides both telephone and non-telephone services in the same network.
 Fig.4 shows the voice and non-voice services in the same network.

 - A network based on a digital telephone network.